brandonpylau/Amazon-App-Manual/README.md

 # Amazon Shopping Mobile App User Guide
-In this project, I chose to create a user guide for the Amazon Shopping Mobile App.
-Through this project, I was able to learn specifically how to organize and section specific details that highlight certain features of a product.
+For this project, I developed a user guide for the Amazon Shopping Mobile App, focusing on organizing and structuring content to clearly highlight key product features.
+The experience strengthened my ability to communicate complex functions in a user-friendly way and effectively educate end users on app functionality.